appscode-cloud/docs/docs/platform/selfhost-setup/install/selfhosted-production.md

 <img width="50%" src="../images/admin-setting.png">

 ### 4. Release
-Define the specific Kubernetes namespace and release information for the Ace components.
+Define the specific Kubernetes namespace and release information for the KubeDB Platform components.

 * **Release Name:** Defaults to `ace`.
 * **Namespace:** Enter the target namespace (default: `ace`).
 * **Namespace Automation:** Toggle **"Create namespaces during Helm install"** if you want the installer to handle namespace lifecycle management.

 ### 5. Registry
-Ace requires access to various container registries and Helm repositories to pull necessary images and charts.
+KubeDB Platform requires access to various container registries and Helm repositories to pull necessary images and charts.

 **Docker Registry:** Go to the docker registry section first then look for the following settings
 * **Proxies:** Put registry name for Appscode `r.appscode.com` and other Public Registries like Docker Hub, GitHub Container Registry (`ghcr.io`), Kubernetes Registry, Microsoft (`mcr.microsoft.com`), and Quay.